Magic eye tube

 A magic eye tube or tuning indicator, in technical literature called an electron-ray indicator tube, is a vacuum tube which gives a visual indication of the amplitude of an electronic signal, such as an audio output, radio-frequency signal strength, or other functions.
 The magic eye (also called a cat's eye, or tuning eye in North America) is a specific type of such a tube with a circular display similar to the EM34 illustrated.
 Its first broad application was as a tuning indicator in radio receivers, to give an indication of the relative strength of the received radio signal, to show when a radio station was properly tuned in.

 The magic eye tube was the first in a line of development of cathode ray type tuning indicators developed as a cheaper alternative to needle movement meters.
-It was not until the 1960s that needle meters were made economically enough in Japan to displace indicator tubes.
+It was not until the 1960s that needle meters were made inexpensively enough in Japan to displace indicator tubes.
 Tuning indicator tubes were used in vacuum tube receivers from around 1936 to 1980, before vacuum tubes were replaced by transistors in radios.
 An earlier tuning aid which the magic eye replaced was the "tuneon" neon lamp.

 History

 The magic eye tube (or valve) for tuning radio receivers was invented in 1932 by Allen B. DuMont (who spent most of the 1930s improving the lifetime of cathode ray tubes, and ultimately formed the DuMont Television Network).

 The RCA 6E5 from 1935 was the first commercial tube.

-The earlier types were end-viewed (see the EM34), usually with an octal or side-contact base.
-Later developments featured a smaller side-viewed noval B9A based all-glass type with either a fan type display or a band display (see the EM84).
+The earlier types were end-viewed (EM34), usually with an octal or side-contact base.
+Later developments featured a smaller side-viewed noval B9A based all-glass type with either a fan type display or a band display (EM84).
 The end-viewed version had a round cone-shaped fluorescent screen together with the black cap that shielded the red light from the cathode/heater assembly.
 This design prompted the contemporary advertisers to coin the term magic eye, a term still used.

 There was also a sub-miniature version with wire ends (Mullard DM70/DM71, Mazda 1M1/1M3, GEC/Marconi Y25) intended for battery operation, used in one Ever Ready AM/FM battery receiver with push-pull output, as well as a small number of AM/FM mains receivers, which lit the valve from the 6.3 V heater supply via a 220 ohm resistor or from the audio output valve's cathode bias.
 Some reel-to-reel tape recorders also used the DM70/DM71 to indicate recording level, including a transistorized model with the valve lit from the bias-oscillator voltage.

 The function of a magic eye can be achieved with modern semiconductor circuitry and optoelectronic displays.
-The high voltages (100 volts or more) required by these tubes are not present in modern devices, so the magic eye tube is now obsolete.
+The high voltages (100 volts or more) required by these tubes are no longer in modern devices, so the magic eye tube is obsolete.